iremkenar/Jonas-Schmedtmann-JavaScript-Course-Projects/README.md

-# Jonas-Schmedtmann JavaScript Course Projects
+# Jonas Schmedtmann JavaScript Course Projects
 11 directories with 8 coding challenges and 2 games and a banking app project from Jonas Schmedtmann's "The Complete JavaScript Course 2023: From Zero to Expert!" course